VSTTE 2024

 The 2024 edition of VSTTE will be the 16th international conference in the series, and will be co-located with FMCAD 2024 in Prague, Czech Republic.

 We welcome submissions describing significant advances in the production of verified software, i.e. software that has been proved to meet its functional specifications.
 Submissions of theoretical, practical, and experimental contributions are equally encouraged, including those that focus on specific problems or problem domains.
 We are especially interested in submissions describing large-scale verification efforts that involve collaboration, theory unification, tool integration, and formalized domain knowledge.
 We also welcome papers describing novel experiments and case studies evaluating verification techniques and technologies.
+We encourage submissions on in-progress verified software projects.
+Presenters will have the option to not include their papers in the post-proceedings, leaving them free to submit their work to other venues later.

 Topics of interest for this conference include, but are not limited to, requirements modelling, specification languages, specification/verification/certification case studies, formal calculi, software design methods, automatic code generation, refinement methodologies, compositional analysis, verification tools (e.g., static analysis, dynamic analysis, model checking, theorem proving, satisfiability), tool integration, benchmarks, challenge problems, and integrated verification environments.